Lillian Lake and Galatea Lakes are alpine gems in Kananaskis Country, Alberta, Canada.

 This alternative route does not, however, link back to the main trail, but instead leads to a rugged, alternative descent route.
 The hike on this trail requires working hard, down-climbing steep, rugged slopes on a parallel path back to the campground for well-earned and deserved rest on a log bench beside Lillian Lake.

-The perfect picture of this fall requires standing in mid-air at canyon central, which is impossible, so some time is allocated to navigating towards the best vantage point achievable for a compromised photograph.
+The perfect picture of this waterfall requires standing in mid-air at canyon central, which is impossible, so some time is allocated to navigating towards the best vantage point achievable for a compromised photograph.

 For the beginning hiker or the fitness compromised, a great day would be an all-day mission from parking at the Galatea trail-head to Lillian Lake with lots of rest stops and a planned wilderness meal at the campground before returning to the car.
-There are bathroom facilities at both ends.
+There are bathroom facilities at both ends of the hike.

 Reasonably fit hikers could enjoy the same leisurely walk to and from Lillian Lake and add the hike up to the Lower Galatea Lake before returning.
 Guinn's Pass is a stiff climb and this trip of all locations, Guinn's Pass, Lillian Lake, Lower Galatea Lake, and Upper Galatea Lake, is for a seasoned hiker or the truly masochistic.